haikukid/UX/README.md

 * [ ] **Update Project Overviews (General Experience) with UX Skills**
 * [ ] **RDI Case Study:** Case study of UX used on an RDI project

-In addition to the initial tasks outlined above, for UX design to become an integral part of RDI ongoing education and updates to UX resources should occur.
-Ongoing education and updates are not limited to the initial UX team, in fact, anyone who has a strong interest or background in UX is encouraged to contribute.
+In addition to the initial tasks outlined above, for UX design to become an integral part of RDI, ongoing education and updates to UX resources should occur.
+Education and updates are not limited to the initial UX team, rather, anyone who has a strong interest or background in UX is encouraged to contribute.